-Country distribution from AmphibiaWeb's database: Bangladesh, Cambodia, China, Hong Kong, India, Lao People's Democratic Republic, Myanmar, Taiwan, Thailand, Viet Nam
+Country distribution from AmphibiaWeb's database: Bangladesh, Bhutan, Cambodia, China, Hong Kong, India, Lao People's Democratic Republic, Myanmar, Taiwan, Thailand, Viet Nam

 Rana taipehensis is limited to the northern parts of Taiwan, essentially confining the population to Taipei (Lue 1999).
 Previously, it was present in large numbers in the valleys, but is now rarely seen in the southern parts of Taiwan (Lue 1990).
 However, this frog is widespread in other parts of Asia, including Bangladesh, Cambodia (Stuart et al. 2006), China (Yang 2008), Hong Kong, Lao People's Democratic Republic (Stuart 2005), Myanmar (Wogan et al. 2008), Thailand (Chan-ard 2003), and Viet Nam (Orlov et al. 2002; Nguyen et al. 2005).
 It may also be present in Peninsular Malaysia but has not yet been recorded there (Van Dijk et al. 2004).
 Rana taipehensis populates areas from lowlands up to 800 m above sea level (Van Dijk et al. 2004).
 This species can be found in wet, damp crop fields, ponds, and hills with tea crop plants present (Lue 1990), as well as open grassy wetlands, rice paddies, river floodplains, and swamps in deciduous forests (Van Dijk et al. 2004).

 They are found in dense tree masses in groups during the daytime (Lue 1990).
 Breeding occurs in standing water with thick vegetation at water's edge (Van Dijk et al. 2004).